Non-Resident Alien Frequently Asked Questions

 - I'm unable to file by the deadline, what do I do?

-- File Form 4868, "Extension of Time to File", which extends the deadline to file till August 15.
-If you owe any taxes, you must still mail your tax payment by April 15 or you will be assessed penalty and interest as of April 15th, on any payment owed.
-The mailing address for all non-resident tax forms, including Form 4868 and/or payment check is: Internal Revenue service, Austin, TX 73301-0215.
+- File Form 4868, "Extension of Time to File", which extends the deadline to file till August 15th.
+If you owe any taxes, you must still mail your tax payment by April 15 or you will be assessed penalty and interest as of April 15th, Mail Form 4848 and payment check to: Internal Revenue service, P.O.
+Box 37009, Hartford, CT 06176-7009.
+Be sure to sign and date the forms and keep copies for your records.
+If not making a payment mail Form 4868 to: Dept. of the Treasury, Internal Revenue Service Center, Kansas City, MO 64999-0045.
 Be sure to sign and date the forms and keep copies for your records.

 - What is the deadline for filing my tax return?